ImperialSpaceSociety/picotracker-Lora/README.md

 ![image](https://user-images.githubusercontent.com/26815217/98449495-002a9380-212c-11eb-80c6-c811061492fa.png)

+### Edits done over the reference version by STMicroelectronics
+* Switching LoRaMAC regional settings depending on where it is
+* Reduce tx power over US915/AU915
+* Prevent sending empty frame after boot
+* Use subband of 8 channels for US915/AU915

 # Photos
 These are photos of ICSPACE19 before launch, during testing in the sun.
 It is a 1.1a variant, with no power storage.